eslint/eslint/docs/developer-guide/nodejs-api.md

 * `configFile` - The configuration file to use (default: null).
 Corresponds to `-c`.
 * `envs` - An array of environments to load (default: empty array).
 Corresponds to `--env`.
+* `extensions` - An array of filename extensions that should be checked for code.
+The default is an array containing just `".js"`.
+Corresponds to `--ext`.
 * `globals` - An array of global variables to declare (default: empty array).
 Corresponds to `--global`.
 * `ignore` - False disables use of `.eslintignore` (default: true).
 Corresponds to `--no-ignore`.
 * `ignorePath` - The ignore file to use instead of `.eslintignore` (default: null).
 Corresponds to `--ignore-path`.